smeyusuf-lang/biochem-coding-projects/README.md

 # Biochemistry & Informatics Projects — Sarah Yusuf

 Hi!
-I’m **Sarah Yusuf**, an MSci Biochemistry student at the University of Birmingham preparing for my professional placement year (2026).
+I’m **Sarah Yusuf**, an MSci Biochemistry student at the University of Birmingham, preparing for my professional placement year (2026).
-I’m passionate about bridging **wet-lab biology** with **computational analysis** to support data-driven decision making in drug discovery.
+I’m passionate about bridging wet-lab biology with computational analysis to support data-driven decision-making in drug discovery.

-This repository is my **informatics portfolio**, bringing together small projects in Python and R that analyse biological or chemical data.
+This repository is my informatics portfolio, bringing together small projects in Python and R that analyse biological or chemical data.
 Each folder contains a focused project demonstrating how I apply data cleaning, modelling, and visualisation techniques to real-world problems.
-The projects reflect my interests in **drug discovery, assay analysis, and cheminformatics**.
+The projects reflect my interests in drug discovery, assay analysis, and cheminformatics.

 ---